moretromain/cpp-bootstrap/README.md

 The root ```CMakeLists.txt``` shall at least include:

 ```
+# The builder uses very basic CMake stuff, any 3.X version should do..
+cmake_minimum_required(...)

 # Before doing anything CMake related, import the builder folder,
 # this will prepare the builder to be used for whatever's coming next
 add_subdirectory(builder)